francisdb/vpxtool/README.md

 Usage: vpxtool [COMMAND]

 Commands:
-  info        Show information about a vpx file diff        Prints out a diff between the vbs in the vpx and the sidecar vbs frontend    Acts as a frontend for launching vpx files index       Indexes a directory of vpx files script      Cat the vpx script ls          List directory contents without extracting the vpx file extract     Extracts a vpx file extractvbs  Extracts the vbs from a vpx file next to it importvbs   Imports the vbs next to it into a vpx file verify      Verify the structure of a vpx file assemble    Assembles a vpx file new         Creates a minimal empty new vpx file help        Print this message or the help of the given subcommand(s)
+  info            Vpx table info related commands diff            Prints out a diff between the vbs in the vpx and the sidecar vbs frontend        Text based frontend for launching vpx files simplefrontend  Simple text based frontend for launching vpx files index           Indexes a directory of vpx files script          Vpx script code related commands ls              Show a vpx file content extract         Extracts a vpx file extractvbs      Extracts the vbs from a vpx file next to it importvbs       Imports the vbs next to it into a vpx file verify          Verify the structure of a vpx file assemble        Assembles a vpx file patch           Applies a VPURemix System patch to a table new             Creates a minimal empty new vpx file config          Vpxtool related config file images          Vpx image related commands gamedata        Vpx gamedata related commands help            Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help